 There are a couple of aspects of successful research: knowing where to search, and figuring out which search terms to use.
-Below are some suggestions for useful databases to help you figure out the 'where' but let's use this jamboard to figure out the 'what': Fall 2020 Bio 212 - Enzyme Research Paper
+Below are some suggestions for useful databases to help you figure out the 'where' but before we dive into those, let's use this jamboard to think about the 'what': Fall 2021 Bio 212 -LDH Activity

 There are three methods for obtaining the actual articles you wish to read:

 Method 1: In some databases, you will be able to link directly to the full-text article.
 Look around, as different databases have different interfaces.
 Look for a link or buttons that says "Check for Full Text" or Download PDF or similar.
 If given the choice between a PDF or HTML version of the article, always choose the PDF format.
 This will give you an exact image, including page numbers, of the article as it appears in the paper journal.